sdrasco/freedact/README.md

 their respective extras.
 The base install already includes phone number and account detectors.

+## CI

+The project uses GitHub Actions to run linting, formatting checks, type checking and tests on Python 3.11.
+Performance tests are skipped in CI by default by setting `SKIP_PERF_TESTS=1`.

 ## Architecture at a glance

 ### Top-level modules